-Exfoliators: The perfect remedy to combat dull skin and leave us with that glowy and radiant appearance, we adore.
+Exfoliators: The perfect remedies to combat dull skin and leave us with that glowy and radiant appearance, we adore.

 CLEANSING & EXFOLIATING – WHY THEY'RE NOT THE SAME

-Don’t get us wrong – both are essential parts of every thorough skincare routine, but let’s establish one crucial thing before moving on: These wonderworkers can’t replace each other.
+Don’t get us wrong – both are essential parts of every thorough skincare routine, but let’s establish one crucial rule before moving on: These wonderworkers can’t replace each other.
 Here’s why:

 Your cleanser works on the outermost layers of skin, ridding the surface of build-up, oil, residue make-up, and skin-pollutants to leave your top skin fresh and clean.
-This step should be part of both your AM and PM routine.
+While one cleansing daily is sufficient for most skin types, oily and breakout-prone skin can benefit from incorporating this ritual in both their AM and PM routine – just make sure you're always using a non-stripping, gentle cleanser with natural ingredients and that you aren't over-cleansing.

 Your exfoliator works deep within the skin layers to decongest clogged pores and cleanse the skin from within.
 Meanwhile, your exfoliator removes dead skin cells to reveal a healthy, radiant surface.
 This step should be applied to your routines 1-2 times a week, depending on your skin’s needs.